speedracr/poodr/VIM_NOTES.md

 On a file name: g-f will *go* to *file*
 Go back: Ctrl-Shift-^ (Ctrl-~) or Ctrl-O
 Go forward: Ctrl-I (inverse of Ctrl-O)
+List all files in a directory: Select file in NERDTree, then `:e` + `Ctrl-p` to paste in the current directory.
+Enter and voila, the file list appears in the main window.

 ## Text manipulation
 ddp: delete line, then insert below (swaps lines)